dmhume/ZeroToProgrammer/README.md

 # ZeroToProgrammer
 Code for the YouTube series Become a Software Developer from ZeroToProgammer.
-Code includes code I followed along to, and solutions to practice problems.
+Code includes code I followed along to, solutions to practice problems, as well as our collaborative project.